For the individual

 For an overview of experiences with public value in practice, also see Zeitschrift für Organisationsentwicklung (2013).
 Was wirklich zählt.
 Organisationen entdecken ihren Public Value, 4. http://www.zoe-online.org/fruehere-ausgaben_2013-04-was-wirklich-zaehlt.html

-The second Public Value Atlas Switzerland was published on 20 September 2015.
-This enables transnational identification of differences and similarities in the evaluation process.
-For example, it is interesting to compare international companies which were evaluated in Switzerland and Germany, as well as single industries, with regard to their cultural priorities.
+The Public Value Atlas Switzerland was published in 2014, 2015, 2017 and 2019.
+This enables transnational identification of the differences and the similarities in the evaluation process.
+For example, it is interesting to compare the evaluations of international companies evaluated in Germany and in Switzerland, as well as to compare single industries, in terms of their cultural priorities.

 The results show that the population attributes a higher public value contribution score to social sector organizations.
 Large multinational companies are at a disadvantage here.
 But ultimately all categories of organizations either have a positive, or a negative, influence on social wellbeing, and they should therefore be evaluated according to the same evaluation standards.
 We included filter options in the data visualization to allow comparison within certain sectors and industries.

 There is no standard recipe for this.
 Society has the final decision on what is considered right or wrong.
 The public value approach does, however, help companies and organizations better understand their role in society.
 The public value scorecard is an important tool to scrutinize company decisions with regard to public value and, in addition to the company’s profitability, also takes basic human needs into account.

 Each organization is evaluated according to four public value dimensions which are represented with four colors.
 These are based on the four basic human needs identified in a comparative study by the American psychologist Seymour Epstein.